ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 #### Check suite logs

-It is quite common, especially at the beginning, to experience errors and job failures.<br>
+It is not unusual that new users experience errors and job failures.<br>
 When a suite task fails, a red icon appears next to the respective task name in the _Cylc_ GUI.<br>

-To investigate the cause of a failure, or to monitor the progress of a suite, it can be useful to look at the suite logs.
+To investigate the cause of a failure, or to monitor the progress of a suite, it is helpful to look at the suite's log files.

-Suite logs are stored in the directory `~/cylc-run/<suite-ID>` within a folder named `log.<TIMESTAMP>`, which is also symlinked as `log` (referred to as _logs folder_ below).
+These files can be found in the directory `~/cylc-run/<suite-ID>` within a folder named `log.<TIMESTAMP>`, which is also symlinked as `log` (referred to as _logs folder_ below).
 Logs from previous runs of the same suite are archived as compressed files with the naming pattern `log.<TIMESTAMP>.tar.gz`.

 Inside the logs folder, various files and subfolders can be found.
 The most relevant logs are typically: